 Kathy McNeal - Program Participant member

-ASAC is expanding to nine members, seven of which must be program participants or community partners.
+ASAC may have up to nine members, seven of which must be program participants or community partners.
 In addition, there is one Ashland Parks and Recreation Commissioner and one City Council liaison.
 ASAC member terms are usually three years, ending or renewing June 30, with no member serving more than two consecutive terms.

 Currently, an application process is underway for this committee.
 The application process will be opened until filled.